Understanding the differences in feature inspection with tactile probing versus laser scanning

-2. Non-orthogonally between feature and the plane of the feature
+2. Non-orthogonality between feature and the plane of the feature

 When the measured relative plane is not orthogonal to the side wall of the hole, the points measured on the side wall are projected along a direction that is not parallel to the centre of the hole.
 This results in a position error of the hole centre.
 This problem typically occurs when the hole is located on a (slightly) curved surface.

 In case of laser scanning, enough points are measured on the inner side wall of the hole in order to identify its position and orientation accurately.
-Also, the relative plane is measured with much more points, resulting in much better conditioning of the fitting of the plane.
+Also, the relative plane is measured with much more points, resulting in much better fitting of the plane.

 3. Hole roundness errors